-Following the purchase of Prince Matchabelli, McKelvy (Seaforth and Black Watch), Polyderm and Sofskin from Vick Chemical, Chesebrough-Pond’s followed this up by purchasing the Aziza Eye Cosmetics Division of Mauvel Ltd. in 1959.
+After the purchase of Prince Matchabelli, McKelvy (Seaforth and Black Watch), Polyderm and Sofskin from Vick Chemical, Chesebrough-Pond’s bought the Aziza Eye Cosmetics Division of Mauvel Ltd. in 1959.
 Then, in 1961, it combined Matchabelli, Black Watch, Polyderm and Aziza into a new Prince Matchabelli Division and sold off the Seaforth part of McKelvy to Mary Chess in 1962.
 In 1966, it added the Erno Laszlo Institute to the Matchabelli prestige group and followed this with Royall Lyme Ltd., makers of men’s toiletries, in 1967.

 Chesebrough-Pond’s already had an extensive skin-care collection in its range of Pond’s skin creams and lotions so had no need for Sofskin and disposed of the line two months after it bought it.
 However, it retained Polyderm to give Prince Matchabelli an entry into the skin-care market.

-Polyderm had began its life in 1955 as Polyderm-20, a cosmetic skin specialty developed by Vick Chemical that was made using polyunsaturated fatty esters.
-Designed to be used by women who were dieting or had abnormally dry skin, Vick put it through extensive market and clinical trials before releasing it in 1957.
+Polyderm had began its life in 1955 as Polyderm-20, a cosmetic skin specialty developed by Vick Chemical made using polyunsaturated fatty esters.
+Designed for women who were dieting or had abnormally dry skin, Vick put it through extensive market and clinical trials before releasing it in 1957.
 Chesebrough-Pond’s continued to promote it as a Matchabelli product after they acquired it.

 Normal, healthy 21-year-old skin is almost twice as abundant in vital polylipids as skin at 40.
 As you grow older, these polylipids drain away, and a skin becomes dry, unsightly wrinkles, lines and crows feet begin to appear.